ekazaev/route-composer/EXAMPLES.md

 #### Why do we use `expectingContainer` here?

-Because `pushToNavigation` action requires `UINavigationController` to be previous `UIViewController` in the chain. `expectingContainer` method allows us to escape this check.
-You guarantee that it will be there by the time `pushToNavigation` will start to perform.
+Because `UINavigationController.push` action requires `UINavigationController` to be previous `UIViewController` in the chain. `expectingContainer` method allows us to escape this check.
+You guarantee that it will be there by the time `UINavigationController.push` will start to perform.

 #### What will happen if, in the configuration above, I will replace the `GeneralStep.current` with the `GeneralStep.root`?